The Community Emergency Response Teams (CERT) (purpose and function in a disaster)

-It is difficult for new disaster volunteers to imagine a widespread power outage, telephone outage, cell phone and SMS texting outage, and an internet outage occurring simultaneously; yet experienced amateur radio operators know this occurs all too well, and are prepared to act.
+It is difficult for new disaster volunteers to imagine a sustained widespread power outage, telephone outage, cell phone texting outage, and an internet outage occurring simultaneously; yet seasoned amateur radio operators know this occurs from experience, and are prepared to act.

 Because there are a limited number of FCC licensed amateur radio operators to cover emergency communications for every block in Kensington and El Cerrito, local CERT block captains will benefit by utilizing FRS/GMRS radio communications in disasters should conventional means of communications and power such as, internet, telephone, cell, and SMS texting fail or be overloaded.

-Although it is not the purview of KAROECHO to provide FRS/GMRS (Family Radio Service/General Mobile Radio Service) communications within blocks and/or from block to area Incident Command Posts (ICPs), KAROECHO offers expert FRS/GMRS radio instruction and interface for CERT Area Coordinators (AC), if so desired.
-Each CERT AC must plan how they will communicate within their own area, to and from the Emergency Operating Center (EOC), and to neighboring CERT areas for mutual aid.
-Interface between the three services (FRS, GMRS, and ARS) are most efficiently facilitated through message center manager training.
-KAROECHO will also offer instructions on how to radio map your area and coordinate channel usage so that interference between neighboring CERT FRS/GMRS radio operations will be minimized.
-CERT volunteers are welcome to contact firstname.lastname@example.org for further information on how to get the job done.
+Although it is not the purview of the Kensington Amateur Radio Operators/El Cerrito Ham Operators (KAROECHO) to provide FRS/GMRS (Family Radio Service/General Mobile Radio Service) communications within blocks and/or from block to CERT area Incident Command Posts (ICPs), KAROECHO offers expert FRS/GMRS radio instruction, coordination, and interface for CERT Area Coordinators (ACs), if so desired.
+Each CERT AC must plan how they will communicate within their own area block teams, to and from the Emergency Operating Center (EOC), and to neighboring CERT areas for mutual aid.
+Interoperability between the three services (FRS, GMRS, and the Amateur Radio Service (ARS) are most efficiently facilitated through a message center run by a trained message center manager.
+KAROECHO, upon request, also offers instructions on how to radio map your area and coordinate channel usage so that interference between neighboring CERT FRS/GMRS radio operations will be minimized.
+CERT volunteers are welcome to contact firstname.lastname@example.org for further information on how to get this task done.

-KAROECHO, being a dedicated amateur radio organization focuses on providing wide area (tier three) auxiliary communications between Area ICPs/staging areas and the Emergency Operating Center (EOC), as well as inter-area communications for mutual aid.
+KAROECHO, being a dedicated amateur radio organization focuses on providing wide area (tier three) auxiliary communications between local neighborhood blocks, CERT area ICPs/staging areas, and the Emergency Operating Center (EOC), as well as inter-area CERT communications for mutual aid.

 Critique: Pros, Cons, and Limitations of FRS/GMRS Radios Use

 Since FRS radios power output has a limited range from 1/2 to 2 watts maximum, they are inherently limited in distance.
 They are also limited by their small lossy integral antenna and crowded channels.
-Hence, their communications among themselves (FRS to FRS) is severely limited.
-However a GMRS station with an outdoor antenna may be required to hear them further than a few blocks, as GMRS stations can employ external gain antennas.
+Hence, their communications among themselves (FRS to FRS) is severely limited as to distance and quality.
+They are very useful in light Search and Rescue (SAR) and within blocks.
+However a GMRS station with an outdoor antenna may be required to hear them further than a few blocks, as GMRS stations can employ external gain antennas and higher power.
 If no GMRS station is available, then relays will have to be implemented, thus increasing the possibilities of error and decreasing timeliness.

-The second FRS limitation are the limited available frequencies.
-Only channels 1-7 allow FRS 2 watts.
-Thus interference with neighboring blocks as well distant blocks who are in the hills may be a hindrance.
+The second FRS limitation is the limited available frequencies.
+Only channels 1-7 and 15-22 allow FRS 2 watts.
+Thus interference with neighboring blocks as well distant blocks who are in line-of sight range may be a hindrance.
 Further difficulties due to location may occur because the Kensington/El Cerrito hills are in direct line of sight to parts of Oakland, Berkeley, Marin, San Francisco, Richmond, and San Pablo; which are potential sources of interference due the lack of available channels and coordination.

-Tier 2 interference with other areas will most likely be a problem because of the limitation of only seven 2 watt FRS channels.
+Tier 2 interference with other areas will most likely be a problem because of the limitation of only fourteen 2 watt FRS channels.
 Coordination is thus helpful to avoid interference.

 Getting Started with FRS/GMRS Disaster Radio Communications